 In India, the current legal framework pertaining to data privacy and protection is governed by the Rules, which is far from being adequate.
 As stated above, the landmark judgment of the Hon'ble Supreme Court in the case of Justice K.S.
 Puttaswamy (Retd.) & Anr.
 Vs. Union of India & Ors, declaring the right to privacy as a fundamental right provided the much-needed impetus to introducing a long awaited, all-encompassing data protection legislation in India, which was subsequently withdrawn (as discussed below).

-14.3 Emerging Law on Data Protection - Personal Data Protection Bill, 2019 (Withdrawn)
+14.3 New legislation on data protection in India - Digital Personal Data Protection Act, 2023